bkhsev/RTUG/README.md

 ![ROSN in RUB](https://user-images.githubusercontent.com/40441761/53830852-65f86c80-3f94-11e9-82b7-0f12ccdd5ac7.png)

+<p align="center"> ROSN, monthly, 30.06.2006 - 01.03.2019.
+Source: <a href="https://www.moex.com/ru/issue.aspx?board=TQBR&code=ROSN">MOEX</a></p>

 #### Now here is a graph of ROSN in USD.
 In fact, the firm is stagnating and has a negative growth trend. :-1:

 ![ROSN in USD](https://user-images.githubusercontent.com/40441761/53831077-f636b180-3f94-11e9-8784-9193e1738786.png)
+<p align="center"> ROSN, monthly, 30.06.2006 - 01.03.2019.
+Source: <a href="https://github.com/bkhsev/RTUG">RTUG</a></p>

+So, stock charts in RUB (Russian Ruble) are usually misleading about the quality of the business.

+RTUG shows you a more realistic picture.

 ## Prerequisites
 RTUG uses Python 2.7 and the following python modules: